Topological string amplitudes for the local half K3 surface: Closed expressions for amplitudes

-To compute amplitudes for $g\ge 2$ by solving (\ref{HAEhybrid}), we point out an interesting fact that the term $-\phi/2$ in $\calF_1$ precisely cancels the linear term $\dphi\calF_{g-1}$ on the r.h.s.~of (\ref{HAEhybrid}).
+To compute amplitudes for $g\ge 2$ by solving (\ref{HAEhybrid}), we point out an interesting fact that the term $-\phi/2$ in $\calF_1$ precisely cancels the linear term $\dphi\calF_{g-1}$ on the right-hand side of (\ref{HAEhybrid}).
 Therefore, if we introduce the notation